dereuromark/cakephp-codesniffer/README.md

 * Line endings on Windows are allowed to be \r\n (default for GIT on Windows for example)
 * Detect Yoda conditions.

+### Comparing sniffs

+If you extend the CakePHP core standard (or any other), at some point you might want to compare them, regarding whats sniffs are run.
+Sometimes, when adding a new sniff, one can easily forget to update the other standard's xml.
+This way it can easily be detected - and corrected.

 ## TODOS